INCY WINCY SPIDER ACTIVITIES!

 FOR YOUNGER KIDS!

-In this post, I put together two videos showing how to craft a cardboard inner tube spider, which would be a fun project for younger children.
+In this post, I put together two videos showing how to craft a cardboard inner tube Incy Wincy Spider, which would be a fun project for younger children.

 FOR OLDER KIDS!